qnguyen8084/M5_A3_SOLID_ALMS/SOLID_ESSAY.md

 DBUserManager, and DBLoanManager classes are responsible for managing operations such as adding, removing, listing, and searching for books, users, or loans respectively.
 DBConsoleAdapter is a class has the single responsibility for adapting the console operations to database operations.
+I've also added separation of concerns for Loan interactions by separating the business logic of DBLoanManager to two classes and an interface; LoanService for client requests and LoanDAO interface with its implementation DBLoanDAO for database operations.
+I had to also update the tests to specify which of these two classes should be used because initially DBLoanManager was handling both business logic and database operations.

 ### Open/Closed Principle
 My project demonstrates the Open/Closed Principle by having classes that are open for extension but closed for